T J Hughes Veterinary Physiotherapy

 About Me: Tessa Hughes

-I’ve loved animals from a young age, volunteering at rescue centres, veterinary practices, and kennels, where I developed hands-on experience and a deep understanding of animal care and welfare.
 I hold an MSc in Veterinary Physiotherapy, a BSc in Applied Animal Science with Therapy, and a Level 3 certificate in Small Animal Hydrotherapy with advanced treadmill.

 I am fully insured with Towergate Insurance and I am a registered member of The Institute of Registered Veterinary & Animal Practitioners (IRVAP).
 IRVAP accredits professionals in veterinary physiotherapy, ensuring that members maintain high standards of clinical expertise, professionalism, and ethical care-ensuring the highest standards of care for every animal I treat.